 }

-// Build context from search results
+// Build context from the matched documents

 const context = results

-.map((r, i) => `[${i + 1}] ${r.document}`)
+.map((r, i) => `[${i + 1}] ${documents.get(r.key)?.document ?? ''}`)

 .join('\n\n');